Kaan Pete Roi

 Kaan Pete Roi is an emotional support helpline in Bangladesh.

 Its founders say it is the first of its kind in the country.
-It is staffed by trained volunteers, where people can call to receive immediate emergency counseling.
+It is staffed by trained volunteers; people can call to receive immediate emergency counseling.
 The mission of the helpline is to alleviate feelings of despair, isolation, distress, and suicidal feelings among members of the community, through confidential listening.
 The helpline is intended for suicide prevention and the promotion of mental health.

 Background

 The service was founded by Yeshim Iqbal, a graduate of psychology from Cornell University currently a doctoral student at New York University who had previously worked for similar help lines abroad.
 After coming back to Bangladesh from United States she worked with a team of staff and volunteers.
 The current staff members include Rozy Hossain, Helpline Coordinator; Sawgat Mahmud, PR & Communications Coordinator; Arun Das, Volunteer Coordinator, and Rubina Jahan Rumi, Outreach Coordinator Kaan Pete Roi opened its phone lines on April 28, 2013.